FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/new-wave-9-developer-grant-recipients.md

     their innovative projects.
 ---

 Filecoin Foundation and Protocol Labs award funding on a monthly basis to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
-You can learn more about the DevGrants [here](https://github.com/markg85/devgrants/blob/IPFS-support-in-FFmpeg-based-media-players/open-grants/open-proposal-IPFS-support-in-FFmpeg-based-media-players.md).
+You can learn more about the DevGrants program and view the IPFS support proposal for FFmpeg-based media players [on GitHub](https://github.com/markg85/devgrants/blob/IPFS-support-in-FFmpeg-based-media-players/open-grants/open-proposal-IPFS-support-in-FFmpeg-based-media-players.md).

 For Wave 9, we’ve reviewed and awarded the following projects aligned with our strategic goals in providing a healthier ecosystem.